nbedos/cistern/man.md

 ### TRAVIS CI ###
 [[providers.travis]]
-# Name shown by cistern for this provider
-# (optional, string, default: "travis")
-name = "travis"

 # URL of the Travis instance. "org" and "com" can be used as
 # shorthands for the full URL of travis.org and travis.com
 # (string, mandatory)
 url = "org"

-# API access token for the travis API (string, optional)
+# API access token for the travis API (string, optional).
 # Travis tokens are managed at:
 #    - https://travis-ci.org/account/preferences
 #    - https://travis-ci.com/account/preferences